-Having rested for 24 - 48 hours after sustaining a concussion, the patient can return to learn.
-Returning to school or study in school-aged athletes should occur before progressing from light aerobic activity to basic sport-specific drills without contact (see diagram).
-Increasing the ‘load’ on the brain when concussed (by thinking or concentrating for long periods) can bring on or worsen symptoms of concussion.
+Having rested for 24 - 48 hours after sustaining a concussion, school-age athletes can return to school or study - as long as these activities don’t worsen symptoms.
+Thinking or concentrating for long periods can bring on or worsen symptoms of concussion.
 Gradually increasing the load on the brain without provoking symptoms is recommended.
 School programs may need to be modified to include more regular breaks, rests and increased time to complete tasks.
 Exams during that period may need to be postponed.

-The Concussion in Sport Group Consensus Statement recommends prioritising return to school and learning before returning to sport.
-A concussed child must not return to sport until they have successfully resumed normal school activities without aggravating their symptoms.
+Return to school and learning should take priority before returning to sport.
+A concussed child should not return to sport until they have successfully returned to normal school activities.

 Return to sport

-- begin with light aerobic activity (at an intensity that can easily be maintained whilst having a conversation) until symptom-free
+Begin with light aerobic activity (at an intensity that can easily be maintained whilst having a conversation) until symptom-free

-- basic sport-specific drills which are non-contact and with no head impact
+Basic sport-specific drills which are non-contact and with no head impact

-- full contact practice following medical review
+Full contact practice following medical review

-- normal competitive sporting activity.
+Normal competitive sporting activity.

 Mental health and concussion

-Lifeline provides a 24 hour, 365 days per year crisis support and suicide prevention service.
+- Lifeline provides a 24 hour, 365 days per year crisis support and suicide prevention service.
 It is free and provides immediate support for those in need.

-Headspace is a national youth mental health support service providing mental health assistance to those aged 12–25.
+- Headspace is a national youth mental health support service providing mental health assistance to those aged 12–25.

-Beyond Blue is an organisation aimed at improving community mental health education and awareness through several programs.
+- Beyond Blue is an organisation aimed at improving community mental health education and awareness through several programs.